Alumni On The Move: Amy Dukes

 Q: What made West Virginia University stand out from other universities when you were choosing a master's program?
 And are you originally from West Virginia or do you work in a different state?

-A: I'm in Pittsburgh.
-I'm from Pittsburgh.
-I worked for an organization that provides some tuition reimbursement and I've worked for nonprofits my entire career.
-Never before have I had that opportunity.
-So I thought, you can't be lazy now.
-You've been complaining for 20 years that you don't have this opportunity, you have to do it.
-I started to look for programs and I actually started in an MBA program.
-I thought, you know, being in nonprofits, that learning more about the business world would be really helpful.
-What I found in the MBA program with a different university was just so generic.
-We were studying Tesla, we were studying BP which are really great companies to study, but never will I work at a Tesla or a BP.
-I work in very local nonprofits.
-So what I was learning there, although it was good information, it wasn't something that I could bring to the job and really utilize right away.
-I was unsatisfied with that and I started doing research into different programs.
+I began to look for master’s degree programs and I started an MBA program at another university.
+I thought that learning more about the business world would be really helpful to enhance my skills in a leadership role in non profits.
+I felt that what I was learning in the MBA program was very general.
+We were studying Tesla and BP, which are really great companies to study, but I work in very local nonprofits.
+So, what I was learning there wasn't something that I could bring to my job and really utilize right away.
+I was unsatisfied with that and I started doing research into what different universities had to offer.

 Q: Was there any content in your coursework that challenged or changed your thinking?
 If so, what specifically?

-In my undergrad I studied psychology and sociology, so I understood the idea of research, but marketing research is very different and the ability to do marketing research, you're not going to get a huge number of volunteers for your research like you would in psychology and sociology.
+In my undergrad I studied psychology and sociology, so I understood the idea of research, but marketing research is very different.
+The ability to do marketing research is so important, but you're not going to get a huge sample size for your research like you would in psychology and sociology.
+All of the classes about market research were extremely helpful so that I can actually utilize what I learned and conduct research in a reasonable way.

 Q: Were you caring for a family or balancing other responsibilities while completing the program?